RESEARCH OVERVIEW - Alan K. Betts

 This decade, I have revisited the BL cloud and climate change problem over land with the equilibrium BL model and a coupled carbon cycle, and completed a review of LBA research insights into land-atmosphere coupling.
 I have contributed to two global studies, one comparing land surface heat flux estimates and a second looking at recent trends in the tropical hydrological cycle.
 I contributed to a paper that evaluates the cloud fields in three reanalyses using ARM data from the Southern Great Plains site.
 I contributed to the development of a new probabilistic plume model for the growth of the mixed layer, shallow and deep convection.

-In recent years, I have addressed the impact of global change locally in Vermont.
-I have worked on Vermont climate change indicators; and using the Seasonal climate transitions to explain climate feedback processes to an interested public.
-I have also worked with the State Agency of Natural Resources on climate change adaptation planning.
+I have also addressed the impact of global change locally in Vermont.
+I wrote Vermont climate change indicators; and used the Seasonal climate transitions to explain climate feedback processes to an interested public.
+I worked with the State Agency of Natural Resources on climate change adaptation planning.
 This work was initially supported by my National Science Foundation Grant, AGS-0529797 (2005-2012).
 Now it is partially supported by NSF grant OIA 1556770 to the University of Vermont.

 My aim is to write papers that can be understood by both traditional scientific audiences, other professionals and the public.
 This is an interesting challenge, since few of our traditional journals accept that ‘plain English’ has real advantages over technical jargon!
-So in parallel, I am writing articles to broaden our collective understanding of our responsibility as Earth scientists for clear, open public communication.
-For the past 14 years, I have written articles (see writings page) for the weekend edition of two Vermont newspapers, based on a different model, summarized in Environmental journalism revisited.
+So in parallel, I have tried to broaden our collective understanding of our responsibility as Earth scientists for clear, open public communication.
+For the past 14 years, I have written articles (see writings page) for the weekend edition of two Vermont newspapers, based on the philosophy summarized in Environmental journalism revisited.
 Recently I have been writing articles for the Green Energy Times.
-I also lecture extensively around the Vermont.
+I also lecture extensively around Vermont.
 Humanity will be unable to deal with climate change, both in terms of mitigation and adaptation, until a broad spectrum of society is fluent in discussing the issues and the choices we face.
-It is time for scientists to consider more deeply our responsibilities to society and to the Earth in explaining these climate change issues.
+Scientists should fully accept their responsibilities to society and to the Earth in explaining these climate change issues.